wp-slimstat/wp-slimstat/readme.txt

 Tags: chart, analytics, visitors, users, spy, shortstat, tracking, reports, seo, referers, analyze, wassup, geolocation, online users, spider, tracker, pageviews, world map, stats, maxmind, flot, stalker, statistics, google+, monitor, seo
 Requires at least: 3.1
 Tested up to: 3.5
-Stable tag: 2.8.7
+Stable tag: 2.9

 == Description ==
 A powerful real-time web analytics plugin for Wordpress.

 = Main Features =
 * Real-time web analytics reports
+* Compatible with W3 Total Cache and friends
 * Modern, easy to use and customizable interface (yep, you can move boxes around and hide the ones you don't need)
-* Track people who leave comments on your site or click on you Google Plus One and Facebook Like buttons
-* Fully compliant with European Privacy Laws (IP Anonymizer)
+* Complies with European Privacy Laws (IP Anonymizer)
-* The best country, browser and platform detection ever seen
-* It includes GeoLite data created by [MaxMind](http://www.maxmind.com/)
+* The most accurate ip geolocation, browser and platform detection ever seen (it includes GeoLite data created by [MaxMind](http://www.maxmind.com/))
-* Drill-down capabilities: filter your stats based on IP addresses, browsers, referrers, users and much more
+* Comb through your data with advanced filters (IP addresses, browsers, search terms, users and much more)
 * View and admin access can be restricted to specific users
 * Pan-and-zoom World Map, courtesy of [amMap](http://www.ammap.com/).

+= What are people saying about WP SlimStat? =
+* One of the 15+ Cool Free SEO Plugins for WordPress - [udesign](http://www.pixeldetail.com/wordpress/free-seo-plugins-for-wordpress/)
+* Thanks you for such an excellent plugin.
+I am using it to kick Jetpack out of all the wordpress installations that I manage for myself and others - [robertwagnervt](http://wordpress.org/support/topic/plugin-wp-slimstat-excellent-but-some-errors-on-activating)
+* I like SlimStat very much and so I decided to use it instead of Piwik - [Joannes](http://wordpress.org/support/topic/plugin-wp-slimstat-slimstat-and-privacy)
+* I have a portal of twelve property agencies, where they list their properties with WP-Property, and they always asked if it was possible to get individual statistics per agency (regular WP users, something Jetpack can't do), and your plugin handled this nice and easy! - [Raphael Suzuki](http://wordpress.org/support/topic/plugin-wp-slimstat-excellent-but-some-errors-on-activating)
+* With JetPack, my page views are between zero or 20 on the average [..]
+With WP SlimStat I saw page views went up to an average of 200 per day for five days now and unique visitors are on the rise as well - [h2ofilters](http://wordpress.org/support/topic/plugin-wp-slimstat-why-does-is-data-different-from-jetpack-or-wpstats#post-2831769)
+* Read all the [reviews](http://wordpress.org/support/view/plugin-reviews/wp-slimstat) and feel free to post your own

-= Available data =
+= Available analytics =
 * Right Now: a detailed view of the most recent activity on your site (Username, Public IP, Private IP, Browser, Referring URL, Visit Session, Resources accessed, and much more)
 * Overview: Daily/Hourly Pageviews (chart), Currently Connected, Spy View, Recent Known Visitors, Traffic Sources Overview, Recent Search Terms, Popular Posts, Recent Countries, Recent/Top Languages
 * Visitors: Daily/Hourly Human Visits, Visit Duration, Bots, Top User Agents, Top Operating Systems, Top IP Addresses, Top Screen Resolutions, Colordepths, Browser Plugins (Flash, Acrobat, etc), Top Countries